consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 ## Subnet Content Resolution Protocol
-For scalability reasons, when the destination subnet receives a new checkpoint with cross-messages to be executed, it is only provided with the `CID` of the aggregated messages inside the `CrossMsgMeta`.
+For scalability reasons, when the destination subnet receives a new checkpoint with cross-net messages to be executed, it is only provided with the `CID` of the aggregated messages inside the `CrossMsgMeta`.
 For the subnet to be able to trigger the corresponding state changes for all the messages, it needs to fetch the payload of messages behind that `CID`, as illustrated in previous sections.
 The subnet `SCA` where the bottom-up message is generated keeps a `CrossMsgsRegistry` with all `CID`s for `CrossMsgsMeta` propagated (i.e. a content-addressable key-value store), used to fulfill content resolution requests.

 Every subnet runs a specific pubsub topic dedicated to exchange Subnet Content Resolution messages.
 This topic always has the following ID: `/fil/resolver/<subnet_ID>`.
 So when a subnet receives a `CrossMsgMeta`, it only needs to tailor a query to the topic of the source subnet of the `CrossMsgMeta` for the `CID` of the messages included in it to resolve the messages.